boldbi/boldbi-kubernetes/docs/FAQ/how-to-deploy-bold-bi-and-bold-reports-in-an-ack-cluster.md

        namespace
       </td>
       <td>
-       The namespace in which the Bold BI and Bold Reports resources will be dpleoyed in the kubernetes cluster.<br/>
+       The namespace in which the Bold BI and Bold Reports resources will be deployed in the Kubernetes cluster.<br/>
        The default namespace is <i>bold-services</i>
       </td>
     </tr>